-- Throughput — S-tier, Druids start out extremely strong, with some of the most powerful heal over time effects in game.
-Their reliance on these effects will cause them to fall off over time due to not gaining as much value from secondary stats as most other healers, but in Phase 1 they are the throughput kings, with excellent healing and Mana efficiency.
+- Throughput — S-tier, Druids start out extremely strong, with some of the most powerful heal-over-time effects in game.
+Their reliance on these effects will cause them to fall off over time due to not gaining as much value from secondary stats as most other healers, but in Phase 2 they still have great throughput with excellent healing and Mana efficiency.

 - Utility — A-tier, while Mark of the Wild and Faerie Fire are mandatory buffs to have in a raid setting, any kind of Druid can bring these, with Balance Druids being particularly good for Faerie Fire, and a single Druid is enough to ensure uptime on these.
 This leaves Tree of Life's group healing increase buff as the only special thing a Restoration Druid can bring, which you should take advantage of for your tank group.

 Druids, just like Priests, do most of their healing with instant casts, and also sport incredible mobility and survivability tools, making them PvP powerhouses.
-Unfortunately, in PvE these perks are not nearly as useful, and they have to rely on their throughput, which is very strong in Phase 1.
+Unfortunately, in PvE these perks are not nearly as useful, and they have to rely on their throughput.

 B-Tier Classes and Specializations